 As you develop your personal New Year’s resolutions and begin planning for your international experience, consider your intentions for study abroad.
-These can be SMART goals or guidelines on how you want to approach the experience, whatever you’re comfortable with.
+These can be guidelines you create, Specific, Measurable, Achievable, Relevant, and Time-bound (SMART) goals on how you want to approach the experience, lists, or whatever you’re comfortable with.
 Not sure where to start?
 Keep reading for some guidance from the pros!

 Consider What You Want to Accomplish

-For many, academics is high priority during study abroad (and we know you’re one of those people, right?).
+For many, academics are a high priority during study abroad (and we know you’re one of those people, right?).
 Focus on goals that drive your academic success.
 If you’re not sure what would be useful, speak with your academic advisor before leaving to set expectations.

-Examples of academic goals to set for 2021:
+Examples of Academic Goals to Set for 2022:

 - Visit with each professor outside of your regular class time at least once over the course of your program to discuss assignments and develop your knowledge of the subject.